moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Introduction {#intro}

-This document describes the use cases that have been discussed in the IETF community under the banner of "Media Over QUIC", and recommends use cases on live media ingest, syndication, and streaming as the basis for requirements discussions that should guide the design of protocols to satisfy these use cases.
+This document describes the use cases that have been discussed in the IETF community under the banner of "Media Over QUIC", and recommends use cases on live media ingest, syndication, and streaming as the basis for discussions that should guide the design of protocols to satisfy these use cases.

 ## For The Impatient Reader